jpcre2/jpcre2/doxy/doxydoc.md

 1. PCRE2 library (`version >=10.21`).

-If the required PCRE2 version is not available in the official channel, download <a href="https://github.com/jpcre2/pcre2">my fork of the library</a>.
+If the required PCRE2 version is not available in the official channel, you can download <a href="https://github.com/jpcre2/pcre2">my fork of the library</a>.

 # Install or Include {#install-or-include}